- Is your drafting chair hurting your back?

 For this reason, drafting chairs are a thing.

-The drafting chair is specialized as a tall desk chair that was made to reach taller workspaces.
 In appearance, they look similar to your average office chair, except that they sport an added feature or two, such as adjustable heights and ergonomic rests.

 A drafting chair or drawing chair is specifically used in tandem with a drafting table, giving a drafter added comfort and access.
-For architects, drafters, chemists, engineers, and even designers, this seemingly simple piece of furniture is a trump-card.
+For architects, drafters, chemists, engineers, and even designers, this seemingly simple piece of furniture is a trump card.

 So have a seat and enjoy this guide on the best drafting chairs.